 Certified, K-12 special education and K-6 elementary education, North Carolina

-As the Director of Implementation, Jennifer Levine oversees school, district, and state-wide implementation of UDL practices.
-She is passionate about teaching students in the margins and sees her role at CAST as an opportunity to support systemic changes to support these students.
+As the Director of Professional Learning, Jennifer Levine is responsible for shaping the design and delivery of services related to the implementation of UDL principles to multiple audiences nationally and internationally.
+She is passionate about teaching students in the margins and sees her role at CAST as an opportunity to support systemic changes that will support society’s most disenfranchised students.

-Before joining the staff at CAST in 2016, Jennifer spent over 20 years working in urban education as a teacher, Assistant Principal, and Principal.
+Before joining CAST in 2016, Jennifer spent over 20 years working in urban education as a teacher, Assistant Principal, and Principal.
 Her positive experiences with UDL in the classroom led her to her current position.

 M.Ed., School Leadership, Harvard University, Cambridge, MA

 M.Ed., Adolescent Risk and Prevention, Harvard University, Cambridge, MA

 Professional Learning Operations Coordinator

 Leslie O’Callaghan aids the Professional Learning Team by supporting onsite and offsite workshops, conferences, and institutes.
 Additionally, Leslie supports the online component of CAST’s Professional Learning Products and Services, including online course administration, data management, and analytics.
 She is also responsible for updating CAST’s Professional Learning website.
 Leslie enjoys running, Yoga, the beach, and traveling.

 B.A., Communications, University of New Hampshire, Durham, NH